Weetynn/payroll-system/README.md

 ## 📋 Task Overview

-#### 📌 Main Program and Interface Design:
+#### 📌 System Design and Interface:

-    ▪️ Develop a structured Main Menu to facilitate navigation across system functions.
+    ▪️ Design a Main Menu to navigate the system, with clear options for employee and payslip management.

-    ▪️ Implement submenus for managing employee profiles and payslips, allowing user access to specific operations like adding, updating, and deleting records.
+    ▪️ Implement submenus for both employee profiles and payslips, with a consistent and intuitive layout.

 #### 📌 Employee Record Management:

-    ▪️ Create functionality for adding new employees, including essential details such as Employee ID, name, department, and salary components.
+    ▪️ Add Employee: Collect employee ID, name, department, and salary components; validate input types.

-    ▪️ Include procedures to view, update, and delete employee information.

-    ▪️ Ensure data validation for employee details, ensuring consistency and accuracy.
+    ▪️ Update Employee: Allow updates to employee details and monthly payslip information, with ID and date checks.

+    ▪️ View Employee: Display a list of all employees in a formatted table.

+    ▪️ Delete Employee: Fully remove employee details, including associated payslips.

 #### 📌 Salary and Payslip Management:

-    ▪️ Develop a procedure to generate payslips, calculating net salary based on defined components (basic salary, allowance, bonus, overtime).

-    ▪️ Implement rules for EPF deduction and additional adjustments (5% bonus for gross salaries below RM2000; 6% tax for gross salaries above RM3000).
+    ▪️ Generate Net Salary: Apply rules for calculating net salary, including EPF, bonuses, and tax based on thresholds.

+    ▪️ Payslip Generation: Allow calculation of monthly salary, including a quick calculation option that does not save data.

-    ▪️ Enable functionality to view and search specific payslips by employee ID, month, and year.
+    ▪️ View and Search Payslip: Implement functions to view payslips for specific months or an entire year, organizing data by employee ID.

-    ▪️ Provide a consolidated view for all payslips of a specified employee, organized by year.

 #### 📌 Data Storage and Persistence: